Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid

 \baselineskip=28pt 5mm

 \baselineskip=12pt 10mm

 \baselineskip=17pt 10mm \centerline{\today} 15mm

-We propose a parsimonious spatiotemporal model for time series data on a spatial grid.
-Our model is capable of dealing with high-dimensional time series data that may be collected at hundreds of locations and capturing the spatial non-stationarity.
+Motivated by the need to analyze readily available data collected in space and time, especially in environmental sciences, we propose a parsimonious spatiotemporal model for time series data on a spatial grid.
 In essence, our model is a vector autoregressive model that utilizes the spatial structure to achieve parsimony of autoregressive matrices at two levels.
 The first level ensures the sparsity of the autoregressive matrices using a lagged-neighborhood scheme.
-The second level performs a spatial clustering of the non-zero autoregressive coefficients such that nearby locations share similar coefficients.
-This model is interpretable and can be used to identify geographical subregions, within each of which, the time series share similar dynamical behavior with homogeneous autoregressive coefficients.
-The model parameters are obtained using the penalized maximum likelihood with an adaptive fused Lasso penalty.
-The estimation procedure is easy to implement and can be tailored to the need of a modeler.
-We illustrate the performance of the proposed estimation algorithm in a simulation study.
-We apply our model to a wind speed time series dataset generated from a climate model over Saudi Arabia to illustrate its usefulness.
-Limitations and possible extensions of our method are also discussed. \baselineskip=14pt
+The second level performs a spatial clustering of the non-zero autoregressive coefficients such that within some subregions, nearby locations share the same autoregressive coefficients while across different subregions the coefficients may have distinct values.
+The model parameters are estimated using the penalized maximum likelihood with an adaptive fused Lasso penalty.
+The estimation procedure can be tailored to accommodate the need and prior knowledge of a modeler.
+Performance of the proposed estimation algorithm is examined in a simulation study.
+Our method gives reliable estimation results that are interpretable and especially useful to identify geographical subregions, within each of which, the time series have similar dynamical behavior with homogeneous autoregressive coefficients.
+We apply our model to a wind speed time series dataset generated from a climate model over Saudi Arabia to illustrate its power in explaining the dynamics by the spatially structured coefficients.
+Moreover, the estimated model can be useful for building stochastic weather generators as an approximation of the computationally expensive climate model. \baselineskip=14pt

 {\bf Some key words:} Adaptive fused Lasso; Coefficients homogeneity; Penalized maximum likelihood; Regularization; Spatial clusters; Spatiotemporal model.